Johnny2136/go-demo/README.md

 #### Functional test

-To use this endpoint, you can make a GET request to http://localhost:8080/fibonacci?n=<value> where <value> is the number of Fibonacci numbers you want to generate.
+To use this endpoint, you can make a GET request to <http://localhost:8080/fibonacci?n=(#)> where "n" is the number of Fibonacci numbers you want to generate.

-For example, a request to ```http://localhost:8080/fibonacci?n=10``` would return the Fibonacci sequence up to the 10th number.(http://localhost:8080/fibonacci?n=10)
+For example, a request to ```http://localhost:8080/fibonacci?n=10``` would return the Fibonacci sequence up to the 10th number.(<http://localhost:8080/fibonacci?n=10>)

 This should yeild ```Fibonacci sequence up to 10: [0 1 1 2 3 5 8 13 21 34]``` in the browser.